MathisBD/type-inference-project/README.md

    You should feel free to modify these programs if you wish, but you do not need to.

-- `src/`: the bulk of the code, that place where we expect you to work. `src/*.{ml,mli}` are the more important modules that you will have to modify or use directly. `src/support/*.{ml,mli}` has the less interesting support code.
+- `src/`: the bulk of the code, the place where we expect you to work. `src/*.{ml,mli}` are the more important modules that you will have to modify or use directly. `src/support/*.{ml,mli}` has the less interesting support code.
 (Again, feel free to modify the support code, but you do not need to.)

    + `Generator.ml,mli`: the random term generator (you only need to look at this late in the project, feel free to skip it at first)

    + `Infer.ml,mli`: the type-inference engine, that generates constraints with elaboration